Domattee/DroneManager/README.md

 - `unload <name>`: Unload a plugin by name.
 - `loaded`: List currently loaded plugins.

-By default, the `mission` plugin is loaded at startup.
+By default, the `mission`, `controllers` and `external` plugins are loaded at startup.
+Controllers allows for manual control of drones using common gamepads.
+It uses pygame and provides functions for creating custom button and axis bindings.
 Missions are essentially a special kind of plugin.
 They go into their own folder "missions".
 Do not try out missions with real drones without understanding what they do first!

 - `mission-status`: Prints a list of all available missions, as well as an overview for each currently running mission.
 - `mission-load <name> <label?>`: Load a mission by name.
 This must match one of the missions returned by `mission-status`.
 The optional parameter `label` can be used to assign the mission a specific name.
 Each mission must have a unique name, so this allows multiple missions of the same "type".

+The external plugin creates a local UDP server that sends out information about connected drones and any running missions on request using json format.
+We provide a dummy client script that sends the request messages and prints the information from DM to console.

 ## Examples